grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 Stale alert instances that are in the **Alerting**/**NoData**/**Error** states are automatically marked as **Resolved** and the grafana_state_reason annotation is added to the alert instance with the reason **MissingSeries**.

+### Create alerts from panels

+Create alerts from any panel type.
+This means you can reuse the queries in the panel and create alerts based on them.

+1. Navigate to a dashboard in the **Dashboards** section.
+2. In the top right corner of the panel, click on the three dots (ellipses).
+3. From the dropdown menu, select **More...** and then choose **New alert rule**.

+This will open the alert rule form, allowing you to configure and create your alert based on the current panel's query.

 {{% docs/reference %}}
-[add-a-query]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/query-transform-data#add-a-query"
+[add-a-query]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/panels-visualizations/query-transform-data#add-a-query"
-[add-a-query]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/query-transform-data#add-a-query"
+[add-a-query]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/visualizations/panels-visualizations/query-transform-data#add-a-query"

-[alerting-on-numeric-data]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/alerting/fundamentals/evaluate-grafana-alerts#alerting-on-numeric-data-1")
+[alerting-on-numeric-data]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/alerting/fundamentals/alert-rules/queries-conditions#alert-on-numeric-data"
-[alerting-on-numeric-data]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/alerting-and-irm/alerting/fundamentals/evaluate-grafana-alerts#alerting-on-numeric-data-1")
+[alerting-on-numeric-data]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/alerting-and-irm/alerting/fundamentals/alert-rules/queries-conditions#alert-on-numeric-data"

-[annotation-label]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/alerting/fundamentals/annotation-label"
+[annotation-label]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/alerting/fundamentals/alert-rules/annotation-label"
-[annotation-label]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/alerting-and-irm/alerting/fundamentals/annotation-label"
+[annotation-label]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/alerting-and-irm/alerting/fundamentals/alert-rules/annotation-label"

-[expression-queries]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/query-transform-data/expression-queries"
+[expression-queries]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/panels-visualizations/query-transform-data/expression-queries"
-[expression-queries]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/query-transform-data/expression-queries"
+[expression-queries]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/visualizations/panels-visualizations/query-transform-data/expression-queries"

-[fundamentals]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/alerting/fundamentals"
+[fundamentals]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/alerting/fundamentals"
 [fundamentals]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/alerting-and-irm/alerting/fundamentals"

-[time-units-and-relative-ranges]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/use-dashboards#time-units-and-relative-ranges"
+[time-units-and-relative-ranges]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/dashboards/use-dashboards#time-units-and-relative-ranges"
-[time-units-and-relative-ranges]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/use-dashboards#time-units-and-relative-ranges"
+[time-units-and-relative-ranges]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/visualizations/dashboards/use-dashboards#time-units-and-relative-ranges"
 {{% /docs/reference %}}